 - Fill out the Account form.

-- The Health Plan Effective Date should reflect the date when coverage began for this current tax year for this dependent.
+- The Health Plan Effective Date should reflect the date when health plan coverage began for this current tax year for this dependent.

 - The HSA Effective Date can be the next business day.